Things to see & do

 Father Christmas is taking bookings and we're planning the festive decorations for the house in December.

 - Tick things off your 50 things to do... list - fly a kite, catch a falling leaf, play conkers...

 - Find out about the Victorian lives of the Lucy family and their servants in the house and outbuildings.

 - Enjoy the space and fresh air whatever the weather.
 There's always wildlife to spot in the parkland and along the river.

-Our Orangery restaurant will be closed for refurbishment 3-23 November (hot and cold drinks and cakes still available).
 You're always welcome to bring a picnic to enjoy by the river.